Department of Counselling and Psychology Course outline

 After completing the course, students should be able to:

-4. organize and present statistical data in appropriate tabular and graphical forms;
+2. Display and interpret data in tabular and graphical forms;

 Assessment